kristianseng/Weather-app/README.md

+created
-from Modern JavaScript (from Novice to Ninja) course
+learning from Modern JavaScript (from Novice to Ninja) course
 :shipit: